List of One-Punch Man characters: Blast

-During the Hero Association's assault on the Monster Association's headquarters in the present, Blast finally appears to take one of God's cubes which Saitama found at a collapsing underground location where Saitama is trapped alongside Flashy Flash and a one-eyed female monster Manako.
+During the Hero Association's assault on the Monster Association's headquarters in the present, Blast finally appears to take one of God's cubes which Saitama found at a collapsing underground location where Saitama is trapped alongside Flashy Flash and a one-eyed female monster named Manako.
 Blast helps the two heroes and the small monster out of the rubble.
 When God attempts to corrupt Tornado by mimicking Blast's appearance, Tornado is able to resist it as the real Blast is nearby, which causes God to retreat.
 Because his mission hunting the cubes is very important, Blast had been rarely available during the Hero Association's tasks.

-Having transported Saitama and Garou to fight in Jupiter, Blast and his fellow guardians' doings helps Garou to realize his mistakes, allowing Saitama to travel back in time to save not just Garou from himself, but also the universe.
+After Garo's redemption on the same day of the beginning of Neo Heroes' rises, he and Sitch are working to revert surviving monsterized humans back to normals while explaining to Saitama and his allies about his ongoing hunts for the cubes, starting from his former partner.
+By luck, his reunion with Void went smoothly, when he witness Saitama is able to return his partner's humanity, easily.
+Ahead God's bigger moves, both Blast and Void are planning to recruit Saitama when needed against their true enemy.

-Blast is also revealed to have a son named Blue, who is a co-founder of Neo Heroes, and wants to surpass his father.
+Blue, Blast and Maya's son also becomes a co-founder of Neo Heroes and wants to surpass his father, ever since losing his mother, when he was a child.

-Tornado
+Tatsumaki

 Terrible Tornado (戦慄のタツマキ, Senritsu no Tatsumaki), at rank 2, is the top female superhero.
-She is a petite 28-year-old woman with curly green hair, whose youthful appearance and short stature leads others to confuse her for a lost little girl.
+She is a petite 28-year-old woman with emerald green hair that curls at the ends, whose youthful appearance and short stature leads others to confuse her for a lost little girl.
 As an esper, she can perform psychic maneuvers such as telekinesis and levitation.
-She has a younger sister named Blizzard.
+She has a younger sister named Fubuki.
 In the battle with the Dark Matter Thieves, she easily turns a multitude of shells shot from a large alien ship back onto itself, dealing tremendous damage.
-Other espers are generally dwarfed by her overpowering telekinesis, and she has an abusive personality, often lashing out at people.
-Blast is the only individual who Tornado sees in high regard and she awaits his return.
+Other espers are generally dwarfed by her overpowering telekinesis, and she has an extremely short temper, often lashing out at people.
+Blast is the only individual who Tatsumaki sees in high regard and she awaits his return.
 She owed Blast for saving her life and renewed her motivation to protect her only family, Blizzard.

-In the anime, Tornado is voiced by Aoi Yūki in the Japanese version and by Marieve Herington in Season 1 and Corina Boettger in Season 2 of the English dub.
+Tatsumaki is voiced by Aoi Yūki in the original Japanese version.
+In the English dub, she is voiced by Marieve Herington in Season 1 and Corina Boettger in Season 2.